TritonDataCenter/sdc-manta/docs/man/man1/manta-adm.md

   When upgrading a zone, always provision a new zone and deprovision the previous one, rather than reprovisioning the existing one.

+`--skip-verify-channel`
+  When upgrading, do not verify that the images being provisioned or reprovisioned are present on the "remote" (usually https://updates.joyent.com) imgapi channel that was set on the headnode using the `sdcadm channel` command.

 If `SERVICE` is specified, then only instances of the named service are changed.